Camera Dimensions 113.5 x 41.5 x 60mm

 The Paper TaskCam has a small screen on the back that shows a scrollable list of requests for pictures.
 Researchers can load their own list of requests onto the camera to prepare for a study.
 When users take a picture, the image is tagged with the current request, and stored on a standard flash drive that can be removed for downloading.

-The casing for the Paper TaskCam is constructed from two A4 sheets of card or paper, cut out according to the template we provide.
-The device requires a custom Arduino shield, buy online at cost price, or follow the open-source plans to make yourself.
+The casing for the Paper TaskCam is constructed from two A4 sheets of card or paper, cut out according to the template we provide. he device requires a custom Arduino shield, which you can buy online at cost price, or make yourself using open-source plans we provide.
 Smart power management means that two AA batteries provide more than enough power for an entire user study.

 List of all the components to assemble the TaskCam